Ramona's Cuisine

 These crusty baked potato spuds are a simple and delicious potato side dish, a classic potato recipe that never fails to deliver.

-Those spuds are really nice, nutty and crispy.
+Those spuds are really lovely, nutty and crispy.
 Next to a roast lamb and some nicely baked veggies, they are just divine.
 I do tend to like baked veggies, in general, more than boiled but that’s me.

 Every time I prepare them, I put some extra as I like to snatch a couple (at least) before they make it to the table ;-).
 Only because I cannot possibly control myself when I see them coming out of the oven.
 They are way too tempting.